rgambord/c99-doc/doc/sections/7/4/1/11/index.rst

 .. _9899_7.4.1.11p2:

+.. container:: snum

+   :ref:`2 <9899_7.4.1.11p2>`

-:ref:`2 <9899_7.4.1.11p2>` The isupper function tests for any character that is an uppercase letter or is one of a locale-specific set of characters for which none of iscntrl, isdigit, ispunct, or isspace is true.
+The isupper function tests for any character that is an uppercase letter or is one of a locale-specific set of characters for which none of iscntrl, isdigit, ispunct, or isspace is true.
 In the "C" locale, isupper returns true only for the uppercase letters (as defined in :ref:`5.2.1 <9899_5.2.1>`).